 Ways To Get Relief From Vaginal Pain During Pregnancy

 In most cases, vaginal pain may subside with some simple measures.
 Here are a few such ways to get relief:

 - Lie down on your left as it might improve the blood circulation and reduce vaginal pressure.

 - When sitting, keep your feet elevated to get some relief from the pressure and pain.

 - Warm water baths could help you relax.
 You might also stand under the shower and allow the water to fall on your back.

 - Lie down with hips elevated.

 - Get a pelvic massage by a trained masseuse.

-- Do some simple exercises such as yoga and swimming after getting clearance from your doctor.
-They might improve blood circulation and strengthen the muscles, thereby relieving the pain.
+- Do some simple exercises such as yoga and swimming after getting clearance from your healthcare provider, midwife, or obstetrician.